Stamp collecting

 Stamp collecting is the collecting of postage stamps and related objects.
 It is an area of philately, which is the study (or combined study and collection) of stamps.
-It has been one of the world's most popular hobbies since the late nineteenth century with the rapid growth of the postal service, as a never-ending stream of new stamps was produced by countries that sought to advertise their distinctiveness through their stamps.
+It has been one of the world's most popular hobbies since the late nineteenth century with the rapid growth of the postal service, as a stream of new stamps was produced by countries that sought to advertise their distinctiveness through their stamps.

 Collecting

 Stamp collecting is generally accepted as one of the areas that make up the wider subject of philately, which is the study of stamps.
 A philatelist may, but does not have to, collect stamps.
 It is not uncommon for the term philatelist to be used to mean a stamp collector.
-Many casual stamp collectors accumulate stamps for sheer enjoyment and relaxation without worrying about the tiny details.
+Many casual stamp collectors accumulate stamps for sheer enjoyment and relaxation without worrying about details.
 The creation of a large or comprehensive collection, however, generally requires some philatelic knowledge and will usually contain areas of philatelic studies.

 Postage stamps are often collected for their historical value and geographical aspects and also for the many subjects depicted on them, ranging from ships, horses, and birds to kings, queens and presidents.

 Sales of postage stamps are an important source of income for some countries whose stamp issues may exceed their postal needs, but have designs that appeal to many stamp collectors.